 - Discrimination

 - Discriminatory Harassment or Intimidation

 - Sexual Harassment

 - Sex/Gender Discrimination

 - Sexual Assault

 - Domestic Violence

 - Dating Violence

 - Stalking

 Harassment and discrimination which occur on the basis of a protected characteristic contains a wide range of unwanted behaviors including, but not limited to: verbal or written comments, acts of discrimination, or physical contact.
 A complainant does not need to provide a definitive label of their experience at the time a report is made, nor do they have to decide on a particular course of action in advance.
 Choosing to make a report, and deciding how to proceed after making the report, can be a process that unfolds over time.

 Ask yourself the following questions:

-- Was the behavior unwanted?

-- Was the behavior based on sex, gender, gender identity, gender expression, or sexual orientation?

-- Was the behavior sexual in nature?

-- Was the behavior based on age, race, ethnicity, color, national origin, ancestry, religion, medical condition, genetic information, veteran status, marital status or any other characteristic protected by state, local, or federal law?
+- Was the unwanted behavior based on sex, gender, gender identity, gender expression, or sexual orientation? - · Was the unwanted behavior sexual in nature? - Could the unwanted behavior constitute stalking, dating violence, or domestic violence? - Was the unwanted behavior based on age, race, ethnicity, color, national origin, ancestry, religion, medical condition, genetic information, veteran status, marital status or any other characteristic protected by state, local, or federal law?

 If you answer yes to any of the above questions, please contact the Office for Civil Rights.

-Policy Documents

-Complete polices can be found at kenyon.edu/titleix:

-- Kenyon's Civil Rights Policy: Discrimination, Harassment, and Sexual Misconduct

-- Kenyon's ADA/Section 504 Grievance Policy

-How Do I Report?